 Make it a habit to always use a professional email for all your official functions.
 If the mail is work-related, it’s advisable to use your company mail address.
 Even if it is your private mail, use a mail address that makes it easy for the recipient to know who sent the mail.

-Stay away from fancy mail addresses (Favnolic@gmail.com, Shevyremit@gmail.com ) for official purposes; you should rather use official mail addresses like namesurname@gmail.com, name.surname@yahoo.com.
+Furthermore, stay away from fancy mail addresses (Favnolic@gmail.com, Shevyremit@gmail.com) for official purposes; you should rather use official mail addresses like namesurname@gmail.com, or name.surname@yahoo.com.

-Your mail message is not the place to use colloquial statements like; “Hey”, “Whatsup”.
-Also, don’t shorten your recipient’s name, unless you are certain that they prefer to have their name shortened.
-For example; Peter should remain Peter in your mail not “Pete “or “P”.
+Your mail message is not the place to use colloquial statements like; “Hey”, or “Whatsup”.
+Also, don’t shorten your recipient’s name – unless you are certain that they prefer to have their name shortened.
+For example: Peter should remain Peter in your mail not “Pete “or “P”.

 3. Check Your Email Daily